-In Class 1, a Home Leaning Challenge is sent home every Monday via Tapestry.
+In Hawking, we aim to make all learning fun and engaging in the classroom and at home.
+Each week suggested tasks that link to current weekly topics and learning are shared every week via Tapestry.
 This will be used throughout the year as a form of communication between home and school.
 It is to let you know how your child is getting on at school and to let us know what they have been up to at home.
 You are the first and most important educators of your child and we believe that in order to secure the best for them we need to work together.
 Please keep us updated as to what you are doing at home, as it all feeds in to the bigger picture of your child’s development.
-This can be done through Tapestry or a chat with any of the adults in Class 1.
+This can be done through Tapestry or a chat with any of the adults in Hawking Class.

-Class 1 love to listen to stories (if you have any favourites at home we would love to borrow them in Class 1 too) so here are some great tips for sharing stories with your child...
+Children of all ages love to listen to stories so here are some great tips for sharing stories with your child...

 -If you are at home, find a quiet place and turn off the TV or radio.
 This will help your child to listen without distraction.